 where Y are the class labels and S is the set of previously selected features.
 JMI considers the MI between the class labels and the joint variables XkXj, which are the pairwise combinations of the candidate feature with each feature already selected.
 It measures how well the candidate feature complements selected features in describing the class labels.
-The evaluated methods and their criteria are detailed in Table 2.

-(Peng, Long, and Ding 2005)
+The popular mRMR criterion, introduced by Peng, Long, and Ding (2005), expresses the trade-off between feature relevance and redundancy using mutual information measures.
+The mRMR measure for candidate feature Xk is